-Gender Pay Report
+Gender Pay Gap Report 2019/2020

 This report goes beyond the statutory report requirement and provides additional voluntary context concerning gender pay at Wealmoor and what actions management will take to respond to the gender pay gap issues disclosed in this report.

 Wealmoor, a family owned and managed global business with vertically integrated supply chains, recognised for its skill in managing a combination of owned and strategic partner farms.
 Responsible for growing and sourcing development of end to end supply value chains for sub-tropical fresh fruits, vegetables, herbs and ingredients, locally and globally.